Sheaves of $(\infty, \infty)$-categories: Introduction

 \subsection{Organisation of paper}

 \Cref{sec:sheaves} focuses on an explicit presentation of sheaves of higher categories.
 In \cref{ssec:poly}, we define polysimplicial sheaves to serve as the underlying structure of sheaves of higher categories.
 We then provide an explicit definition of sheaves of $(n, r)$-categories for $-2 \leq n\leq\infty$ and $0\leq r\leq n+2$ in terms of polysimplicial sheaves in \cref{ssec:hco}.
 In \cref{ssec:sh-infty}, we prove that sheaves of $(\infty, \infty)$-categories can be constructed as a suitable limit of sheaves of $(\infty, r)$-categories, analogous to the construction of $\Cat_{(\infty, \infty)}$.
-We then define sheaves of $\omega$-categories, and characterise those sheaves of $(\infty, \infty)$-categories that are sheaves of $\omega$-categories in terms of truncation towers in \cref{cor:shomega}.

 In \cref{sec:distributors}, we compare the constructions of \cref{sec:sheaves} to the construction of complete Segal spaces in distributors.
 We recall the preliminary theory of distributors and complete Segal spaces in \cref{ssec:prelim}.
 Then, in \cref{ssec:dist}, we construct the $(\infty, 1)$-category $\Dist_\sX^R$, and prove that it has all small limits and colimits.
-We show that the construction of complete Segal spaces is functorial over $\Dist_\sX^R$ in \cref{ssec:css}, and moreover that it preserves certain limits and colimits.
+We show that the construction of complete Segal spaces is functorial over $\Dist_\sX^R$ in \cref{ssec:css}, and moreover that it preserves weakly contractible limits.
 In \cref{ssec:univ}, we show that the constructions in \cref{sec:sheaves} can be expressed in terms of complete Segal space objects in distributors, and prove \cref{thm:A}.
 Then, we briefly explore the functoriality of the construction of sheaves of higher categories in \cref{ssec:sheafification}, and moreover prove that presheaves of higher categories admit a relatively left exact sheafification functor.